intel/intel-extension-for-pytorch/README.md

   model(data)
 ```

-## Model Zoo
+## Intel® AI Reference Models

-Use cases that had already been optimized by Intel engineers are available at [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models/tree/pytorch-r2.1-models).
-A bunch of PyTorch use cases for benchmarking are also available on the [Github page](https://github.com/IntelAI/models/tree/pytorch-r2.1-models/benchmarks#pytorch-use-cases).
+Use cases that had already been optimized by Intel engineers are available at [Intel® AI Reference Models](https://github.com/IntelAI/models/tree/pytorch-r2.1.100-models) (former Model Zoo).
+A bunch of PyTorch use cases for benchmarking are also available on the [Github page](https://github.com/IntelAI/models/tree/pytorch-r2.1.100-models/benchmarks#pytorch-use-cases).
 You can get performance benefits out-of-box by simply running scipts in the Model Zoo.

 ## License